 Working with a financial institution for healthcare payment processing via a medical lockbox is an excellent method to eliminate inefficient in-house manual processes for healthcare providers.
-Providers can typically reduce overhead, improve collections in receivables, decrease bad debt/write-offs, reduce fraud and eliminate paper in the office.
+Providers can typically reduce overhead, improve collections in receivables, decrease bad debt and write-offs, reduce fraud, and eliminate paper in the office.
 While the benefits can be impressive, selecting the right vendor can often be a confusing task.

 Not all Medical Lockbox Providers are Created Equal

 While the basic concept of a lockbox does commoditize the service at its most basic function, a medical lockbox service via a financial institution can easily differentiate themselves via these ten important concepts:

 - Are the checks and explanation of benefits (EOB) returned to the provider via paper, copied or provided via an online electronic archive?